RV Tax Deductions you Should Know About

 Clearly, the mortgage interest deduction can be taken on your primary home, but did you know you can also deduct interest paid on a second home?
 This is great news for nearly all RV owners, because while many RVers do not live in their rigs full time, most do spend a good number of days in their tiny-home-on-wheels throughout the year.

-Note: If your RV qualifies as your primary residence or second home and you installed solar panels on the rig in 2022, you might also qualify for the Solar Tax Credit, which gives you 30% of the total cost of your solar install in the form of a refundable tax credit.
+That said, there is a credit you might qualify for if your RV counts as your primary residence or second home.
+If you installed solar panels on the rig in 2023, you might also qualify for the Solar Tax Credit.
+This is valid through 2032 and gives you 30% of the total cost of your solar install in the form of a refundable tax credit.

 RV Sales Tax by State